NicoHood/IRLremote/README.md

 IRLremote
 =========

-New lightweight IR library with different implementation
+New lightweight IR library with different, smarter implementation.

-The idea was: minimal implementation with maximal recognition.
+The idea is: minimal implementation with maximal recognition.
-The trick behind this is to only recognize one Protocol at the same time but with maximum error correction.
+The trick behind this is to only recognize one protocol at the same time (by default) but with maximum error correction.
-It is still possible to add more than one Protocol but if you add too many it will slow down and not work anymore.
+It is still possible to add more than one protocol but if you add too many it will slow down and not work anymore because the signals are decoded while receiving them.

 On top of that the first possible hit is recognized as valid.
-You might get wrong values if the protocols are very similar.
+You might get wrong values if you use >1 protocol and the protocol timings + checksum are very similar.
 This is because of maximum recognition and error correction.
 Its by design this way.
-However there are only two implemented yet so this shouldnt be a problem.

-This library is way more efficient than the "standard" IR library from Ken Shirriff.
+This library is way more efficient than the "standard" IR library from Ken Shirriff and should be a replacement of the library (sorry for that ;D).

 **The main improvements are:**
 * Faster decoding (on the fly)
-* Huge Ram improvements
+* Huge Ram improvements (13 bytes to decode NEC)
-* Huge Flash improvements (less than 1kb)
+* Huge Flash improvements (less than 1kb flash to decode)
 * Very accurate even when pointing in different directions
 * Maximum error correction
-* Interrupt function
+* Uses pin interrupt function
 * No timer is needed
 * Receiving and sending possible
+* IDE 1.5.7 compatible

 **Supported Protocols**
 * NEC